 Many organizations measure many things, but often there is still a scramble to actually find anything out.
 Hence, this advisory is not just about measuring everything you can, even if you don’t need the data with immediate effect.
 It is also about sharing data within your own organization.
 Gleaning information from data analysis should be a regular occurrence, as should be the publication of it for ready access by those who need it.

 Data of interest can be customer-centric or internal and there are some departments that should be fully abreast of it at all times.
 You should review what tools and frameworks for measurement are in place and whether the information they provide completely meets your needs.

 As the net of transformation is cast wider, there is an increasing number of touchpoints where the brand is enforced and perceived.
 Some of these will have allowed a great deal of control over every nuance of the design process, such as your website.
 Others, however, often slip through the net of design criteria, resulting in a clear visual disconnect and difference in usability.
 This is frequently to the detriment of how the brand is perceived.

-Anomalies such as differing hostnames in URLs are arguably for the more pedantic to ponder, but the typography, colour scheme, logo placement and ease of use should all be equivalent.
-Corporate brand guidelines usually attempt to enforce these aspects, but can frequently be restricted in their implementation due to limitations imposed by thirdparty systems, typically transactional ones.
-It’s up to you to decide what is acceptable, though the advice offered here with respect to new procurements is that they should all be current and flexible enough to accommodate
+Anomalies such as differing hostnames in URLs are arguably for the more pedantic to ponder, but the typography, color scheme, logo placement and ease of use should all be equivalent.
+Corporate brand guidelines usually attempt to enforce these aspects, but can frequently be restricted in their implementation due to limitations imposed by third-party systems, typically transactional ones.
+It’s up to you to decide what is acceptable, though the advice offered here with respect to new procurements is that they should all be current and flexible enough to accommodate modern styling standards.

 PARTNERS AND COLLABORATION